carimura/vista/README.md

 ./setup.sh local
 ```

+Note: Check if the minio (server) container is up and running.
+If not, you may need to bump up the "version" in scripts/minio_config.json.tmpl so that it matches the "serverConfigVersion" in https://github.com/minio/minio/blob/master/cmd/config-current.go for the minio server image/build you are using.

 ### Step 4: Run the demo!

 Note: Make sure your slack link has a channel called `demostream`.